Sadzurami/node-kopeechka-store/readme.md

 #### `ErrorCode`

-Error codes returned by the api.
+Error codes returned by the server.

 #### `ErrorMessage`

-Mapped error messages for the error codes.
+Mapped messages for error codes.

 #### `StatusCode`

-Status codes returned by the api.
+Status codes returned by the server.

 ## Related